Model Configuration#

 auto my_uint = get_as<unsigned int>("my_int", cfg);

 One way of remembering the order of arguments is: “get_as an object of type double: the entry my_double from this cfg node”.
-See below for the function signature and more information:
+See below for the function signature and more information

 template<typename ReturnType>

-ReturnType Utopia::get_as(const std::string &key, const DataIO::Config &node)#
+ReturnType get_as(const std::string &key, const DataIO::Config &node)#

 This function is a wrapper around the yaml-cpp YAML::Node::as function.